muhammad-rafi/cisco-nso-docker/learn_nso/nso_device_add_manually.md

-# How to add and delete netsim devices in NSO Instance
+# How to add, delete and load netsim devices into NSO Instance

 ### Go to your NSO instance

 ```bash
 root@nso:~# cd ncs-instance/
 root@nso:~/ncs-instance#